xiasu/DepthScapeBackend/README.md

 - [ ] Release ViT-Base and ViT-Giant models.
 - [ ] Release evaluation and training code.

 *NOTE: The paper, code and model of MoGe are under active development.
-We will keep working on improving it!*
+We will keep improving it!*

 ## Usage